Democratic Sen. Kyrsten Sinema switches to independent

 She added: “My approach is rare in Washington, and has upset partisans in both parties.”

-Along with West Virginia’s Joe Manchin, she has been one of two moderate Democrats in the 50-50 Senate, and her willingness to buck the rest of her party has at times limited the ambitions of Biden and Senate Majority Leader Chuck Schumer, D-N.Y.
+Along with West Virginia’s Joe Manchin, she has been one of two moderate Democrats in the 50-50 Senate, and her willingness to buck the rest of her party has at times limited the ambitions of Biden and Schumer.

 Sinema is a staunch defender of the filibuster, a Senate rule effectively requiring 60 votes to pass most legislation in the 100-member Senate.
 Many Democrats, including Biden, say the filibuster leads to gridlock by giving a minority of lawmakers the ability to veto.